Prestijhonny/CSaP_project/README.md

 # Compilation and execution

 To compile and run the server and client, use the provided `autorun.sh` script.
 The script handles compilation, server execution and client execution, ensuring a smooth and efficient workflow.
-It starts the server and two clients with default configuration.
+It boots the server and two clients with default configuration.

 ### Compilation